shiuintw/Digital-Circuit-Lab-Pikachu-Volleyball/README.md

 ## Structure

 >Top Module: The main logic is in `fp_pikachu_volleyball.v`\
->There are multiple mem files to store images data to display on VGA.\
+>There are multiple mem files to store images data to be displayed on VGA.\
 >Part of this and some other files are based on the sample codes of Lab10 in Digital Circuit Lab 114-1 in NYCU-CS.

 ## Description